rccordell/f18rwda/assignments.md

 1. Earn "Satisfactory" on all in-class assignments save three, meaning you could miss up to three classes, earn "Unsatisfactory" on up to three in-class assignments, or some combination of these conditions, so long as no more than three in-class assignments are marked "Unsatisfactory."
 2. Take no more than two information overload days during the semester.
+3. Fully meet expectations regarding in-class device according to the [policies outlined in the device use rubric][5].
-3. Create a website following most requirements of the "A Domain of Your Own" assignment, though you might opt to use an "out of the box" website solution.
+4. Create a website following most requirements of the "A Domain of Your Own" assignment, though you might opt to use an "out of the box" website solution.
-4. Write at least 8 "Satisfactory" weekly blog entries over the course of the semester.
+5. Write at least 8 "Satisfactory" weekly blog entries over the course of the semester.
 As specified in the blogging assignment, you may not complete two blog posts for credit in the same week, and you cannot make up missed blog entries at the end of the semester.
-5. Complete 5/5 writing assignments to the requirements of each and by their specified due dates.
-Revise four of these assignments until you and your instructor agree they are "Satisfactory."
+6. Complete and revise at least 4/6 writing assignments and revise all four until you and your instructor agree they are "Satisfactory."

 ### "C" Contract